leorickli/wordpress-aws/16 - Creating an Auto Scaling Group.md

 ### Creating the Launch Template

-First we will delete the EC2 instances.
-In the AWS console, search for EC2, in the EC2 dashboard, select "EC2 Dashbord" and then "Instances (running)".
+First, we delete the EC2 instances.
+In the AWS console, search for EC2, in the EC2 dashboard, select "EC2 Dashboard" and then "Instances (running)".
 Right-click on both of your EC2 instances and click on "Terminate".

 ![Screenshot 2023-05-29 at 21 43 06](https://github.com/leorickli/wordpress-aws/assets/106999054/770de56a-0fd5-49bf-98b8-bc8918ee2af2)